dayton-outar/shillings/docs/EXPERIENCE/HOOKED.md

 >
 > ...
 >
-> Evernote’s CEO Phil Libin shared some revealing insights about how the company turns nonpaying users into revenue-generating ones.7 In 2011 Libin published a chart now known as the “smile graph.”
+> Evernote’s CEO Phil Libin shared some revealing insights about how the company turns nonpaying users into revenue-generating ones.
+In 2011 Libin published a chart now known as the “smile graph.”
 With the percentage of sign-ups represented on the y-axis and time spent on the service on the x-axis, the chart showed that, although usage plummeted at first, it rocketed upward as people formed a habit of using the service.
 The resulting down-and-up curve gave the chart its emblematic smile shape (and Evernote’s CEO a matching grin).
 >
 > In addition, as usage increased over time, so did customers’ willingness to pay.
 Libin noted that after the first month, only 0.5 percent of users paid for the service; however, this rate gradually increased.
 By month thirty-three, 11 percent of users had started paying.
 At month forty-two, a remarkable 26 percent of customers were paying for something they had previously used for free.
 >